 - Teams may consist of up to three undergraduate students.
-Students may not participate in more than one team. - Limit one team per school. - All participating students must be enrolled in an undergraduate degree program registered with CFP Board of Standards during the academic year that includes the Phase 1 Written Case submission deadline, May 16. - Students considered graduate students by their school may not participate. - Each team must be represented by an Academic Advisor. - Students are prohibited from seeking advice from professionals or from persons not participating in the challenge.
+Students may not participate in more than one team. - Limit one team per school. - All participating students must be enrolled in an undergraduate degree program registered with CFP Board as of May 1. - Students considered graduate students by their school may not participate. - Each team must be represented by an Academic Advisor. - Students are prohibited from seeking advice from professionals or from persons not participating in the challenge.

 - Judges will use a Case Grading Rubric for Phases 1 and 2. - Phase 1 and Phase 2 will be judged by a panel selected by and representing each of the Presenting organizations.
-Judges overseeing Phase 2 will be onsite during the competition. - Each phase of the competition will be assigned a point value which will be weighted as follows:

-- Phase 1 30%
+Judges overseeing Phase 2 will be onsite during the competition. - Each phase of the competition will be assigned a point value which will be weighted as follows: - Phase 1 30%

-- o Phase 2 -50%

-- o Phase 3 20%
+- o Phase 2 -50% - Phase 3 20%